-1.4.3 East Tennessee Technology Park
+1.4.3.
+East Tennessee Technology Park

-ETTP (see Figure 1.8), originally named K-25, is the site of the nation's first gaseous diffusion uranium enrichment plant.
+ETTP (see Figure 1.9), originally named K-25, is the site of the nation's first gaseous diffusion uranium enrichment plant.
 It was established as part of the World War II Manhattan Project.
 Additional uranium enrichment facilities K-29, K-31, and K-33 were built adjacent to K-25 during the Cold War, and these facilities formed a complex officially known as the Oak Ridge Gaseous Diffusion Plant.
 Uranium enrichment operations at the site ceased in 1986, and restoration and decontamination and decommissioning activities began soon after in preparation for ultimate conversion of the site to a private sector industrial park, to be called the Heritage Center.
 Reindustrialization of the site began in 1996, when it was renamed the East Tennessee Technology Park.
-Today restoration of the environment, decontamination and decommissioning of facilities, disposition of wastes, and reindustrialization are the major activities at the site.